refinedev/refine/documentation/blog/2023-02-18-refine-pixels-5.md

 ## Overview

 In this episode, we implement user authentication and CRUD functionalities of the dashboard.
-As it was in the case of the **Pixels** client app, for this app also, we implement an email-based authenticaiton along with social logins with Google and GitHub.
+As it was in the case of the **Pixels** client app, for this app also, we implement an email-based authentication along with social logins with Google and GitHub.

 We use the same **Supabase** client for connecting to the database we already have in place for the **Pixels** app.